Live Fully Engaged.

 How does this impact financial aid/scholarships?

-In its inaugural year of 2018-19 all students received an adjusted financial aid package that at the bottom line was more financially advantageous to them when compared to a standard 3% annual increase for 2018-19 without a tuition reset.
+In its inaugural year of 2018-19 all students received an adjusted financial aid offer that at the bottom line was more financially advantageous to them when compared to a standard 3% annual increase for 2018-19 without a tuition reset.
 To explain further, this reset marks a change in the way USF charges for an undergraduate degree.
 In addition to reset tuition, students also saw frozen room and board costs from the previous year, adjusted financial aid and a $300 per year General University Fee that supports student-related services.
 The bottom line is that all students saw direct cost savings even though the dollar amount of financial aid and scholarship awards were changing.
 Ultimately by resetting tuition by $10,000, financial aid and scholarship dollars go further in covering the cost of tuition.

 What does this mean for philanthropic support, especially for scholarships?